Polish Car Brands (manufacturer car companies, logos)

 Solaris Logo

 The company was founded in 1999.
-It feels confident in the industry in which it works and today.
-The basis of the brand range are buses, trolley-buses, and other vehicles in this category.
-The company is one of the largest manufacturers of such vehicles in its home country.
+It remains confident in the industry it operates in today.
+The brand’s model range comprises buses, trolleybuses, and other vehicles in this category.
+The company is one of the largest manufacturers of such vehicles in its country.

-The company logo consists of visual composition, including a stylized “S” in the shape of an oval and the company name.
+The company logo consists of a visual composition including a stylized letter “S” in the form of an oval and the company name.
 The oval with slits on the sides and an inner diagonal line looks very stylish.
-The same can be said about the non-trivial font conveying the brand’s full name under this element.
-The logo looks futuristic and spectacular; it stands out among the many other emblems of car brands.
-And this means that the designers managed to accomplish their tasks.
+The same can be said of the non-trivial font that conveys the full brand name underneath this element.
+The logo looks futuristic and spectacular; it stands out among many other automobile brand emblems.
+And that means that the designers have done their job.

 Autosan